Duxah/FreePCB-2/comb_bo.md

 You can use this option when creating a panel of several printed circuit boards.
 The boards need to be placed at some distance from each other, and then add closed polylines in the board_outline layer, in those places where you want to connect them.

-Then click the Combine_Board_Outlines button in the Tools menu and get something like this:
+Then click the Combine_Board_Outlines button and get something like this:

 ![](pictures/bo_1.png)